KFactory

 Lean Manufacturing

 This production method is particularly related to the operational model implemented in the post-war 1950s and 1960s by the Japanese automobile company Toyota called “The Toyota Way” or the Toyota Production System (TPS).[2][3]
-Toyota’s system was erected on the two pillars of just-in-time inventory management and automated quality control.
-The seven “wastes” (“muda” in Japanese), first formulated by Toyota engineer Shigeo Shingo, are the waste of superfluous inventory of raw material and finished goods, the waste of overproduction (producing more than what is needed now), the waste of over-processing (processing or making parts beyond the standard expected by customer), the waste of transportation (unnecessary movement of people and goods inside the system), the waste of motion (mechanizing or automating before improving the method), the waste of waiting (inactive working periods due to job queues), and the waste of making defective products (reworking to fix avoidable defects in products and processes).[4]
+Toyota built its system on two key pillars: just-in-time inventory management and automated quality control.
+Toyota engineer Shigeo Shingo identified seven wastes, or “muda” in Japanese: excess inventory of raw materials and finished goods, overproduction (making more than needed), over-processing (doing more than the customer expects), unnecessary transportation (moving people or goods unnecessarily), inefficient motion (automating before improving methods), waiting (idle time due to job queues), and producing defective products (reworking avoidable defects in products and processes).[4]

 Source: https://en.wikipedia.org/wiki/Lean_manufacturing